garybgenett/gary-os/README.md

 | [gentoo]                   | Entirety of the Funtoo configuration, including the scripts used to build and manage installations.
 | [gentoo/\_overlay]         | Funtoo overlay directory.
 Used very sparingly, and mostly for fixing broken packages.
 | [scripts]                  | Ancillary scripts relevant to GaryOS, such as "[scripts/grub.sh]".
-| [artifacts]                | Storage for miscellaneous initramfs files
+| [artifacts]                | Storage for miscellaneous files used in the initramfs build.
 | [artifacts/images]         | Icons, screenshots and the like.
 | [artifacts/archive]        | Stash space for files which don't fit elsewhere, including snapshots of [Acknowledgements & Reviews] items.
 | **Core files:**            | --
 | [.bashrc]                  | Custom Bash configuration file.
 Included as an essential scripting library.
-| [scripts/grub.sh]          | Generates the Grub archive, which contains BIOS and EFI rescue bootloaders.
+| [scripts/grub.sh]          | Generates the [Grub] archive, which contains BIOS and EFI rescue bootloaders, along with a prepared disk image.
 | [gentoo/\_system]          | Heart and soul of the build engine.
 Creates new installations, and provides maintenance and inspection tooling.
 | [gentoo/\_release]         | Does all the initramfs work, customizing and packaging the root filesystem and building the kernel.
 Also performs the entire release and publishing process.
 | [gentoo/funtoo]            | Contains the commit ID that the Funtoo Portage repository should be "pinned" to.
 Ties the Funtoo configuration to a particular version of the Portage tree, which ensures repeatability and stability.